Ruderaryy/Nexura/README.md

 ## Usage

-1. Viewing and Managing Your Stock Watchlist
+### 1. **Viewing and Managing Your Stock Watchlist**

-Navigate to the Main Page: After starting the application, you’ll land on the main page where your stock watchlist is displayed.
+- **Navigate to the Main Page**: After starting the application, you’ll land on the main page where your stock watchlist is displayed.
-Search Stocks: Use the search bar at the top of the watchlist to filter stocks by name.
+- **Search Stocks**: Use the search bar at the top of the watchlist to filter stocks by name.
 Enter keywords like "infy" or "gold mcx" to find specific stocks.
-View Stock Details: Each stock item shows its name, percentage change, price, and an indicator of whether the stock is going up or down.
+- **View Stock Details**: Each stock item shows its name, percentage change, price, and an indicator of whether the stock is going up or down.

-2. Interacting with Stock Items
+### 2. **Interacting with Stock Items**

-Hover to Reveal Actions: Hover over a stock item to reveal action buttons for buying, selling, or viewing analytics.
+- **Hover to Reveal Actions**: Hover over a stock item to reveal action buttons for buying, selling, or viewing analytics.
-Buy Stock: Click the "Buy" button to open the buy action window where you can specify the quantity and price for your order.
+- **Buy Stock**: Click the "Buy" button to open the buy action window where you can specify the quantity and price for your order.

-3. Placing a Buy Order
+### 3. **Placing a Buy Order**

-Open Buy Action Window: Clicking the "Buy" button will open a pop-up window where you can enter the quantity and price for the stock you want to purchase.
+- **Open Buy Action Window**: Clicking the "Buy" button will open a pop-up window where you can enter the quantity and price for the stock you want to purchase.
-Enter Quantity and Price:
+- **Enter Quantity and Price**:
-Quantity: Enter the number of shares you wish to buy.
+  - **Quantity**: Enter the number of shares you wish to buy.
-Price: Enter the price per share.
+  - **Price**: Enter the price per share.
-Calculate Margin: The margin required will be automatically calculated based on the quantity and price you input.
+- **Calculate Margin**: The margin required will be automatically calculated based on the quantity and price you input.
-Place Order: Click the "Buy" button in the pop-up to place your order.
+- **Place Order**: Click the "Buy" button in the pop-up to place your order.
 The application will send the order to the backend for processing.
-Cancel Order: Click the "Cancel" button to close the buy action window without placing an order.
+- **Cancel Order**: Click the "Cancel" button to close the buy action window without placing an order.

-4. Visualizing Stock Data
+### 4. **Visualizing Stock Data**

-View Doughnut Chart: At the bottom of the watchlist, a doughnut chart provides a visual representation of the stock prices in your watchlist.
+- **View Doughnut Chart**: At the bottom of the watchlist, a doughnut chart provides a visual representation of the stock prices in your watchlist.
-Interact with Chart: Hover over or click on the chart segments to see more details about each stock.
+- **Interact with Chart**: Hover over or click on the chart segments to see more details about each stock.